 Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

-This post will give you an overview of this ecosystem and show you how to buy and build a UniFi-based network, including a Wi-Fi system, for your home or small office.
+This post provides an overview of this ecosystem and guides you through the process of setting up and managing a UniFi-based network, including a Wi-Fi system, for your home or small office.

 If you’ve never heard of Ubiquiti before, you didn’t miss much.
-Coinciding with the official availability of Wi-Fi 7, UniFi has only recently become exceptionally relevant to home and SMB users and, therefore, worthy of your attention.
+Coinciding with the official availability of Wi-Fi 7, UniFi has only recently (since the early 2025) become exceptionally relevant to home and SMB users and, therefore, worthy of your attention.

-We’ll discuss these “controllers” a bit more below, but nowadays, with Ubiquiti, you start with a UniFi console—often in the form of a UniFi Cloud Gateway (UCG)—which comes in different physical sizes, from palm-size compact to rackmount designs.
+We’ll discuss these “controllers” a bit more below, but nowadays, with Ubiquiti, you start with a UniFi Network console—often in the form of a UniFi Cloud Gateway (UCG)—which comes in different physical shapes, from palm-size compact to rackmount designs.

-No matter the shape, a UniFi console is a “container” device—a computer in more ways than one—powered by Ubiquiti’s Linux-based operating system, UniFi OS.
-First introduced to the masses in 2019 with the UDM, UniFi OS is a platform on which Ubiquiti has built a suite of proprietary applications for several hardware categories.
+First introduced to the masses in 2019 with the UDM, UniFi OS is a platform on which Ubiquiti has built a suite of proprietary UniFi applications for several hardware categories.
+It’s the UniFi applications that enable the hardware (the console) to function in different roles.

-All UniFi Cloud Gateways (a.k.a.
-UniFi consoles) share the same basic features and settings, but their capacities, namely the breadth and depth of applications they can handle, vary depending on the hardware specs.
+All Network-enabled UniFi consoles share the same basic features and settings.
+However, their capacities, specifically the number, breadth, and depth of UniFi applications they can handle simultaneously, vary depending on the hardware specifications.

 - Talk: A locally hosted Voice-over-IP system.

 - Access: A “platform designed for Access Control Systems”—per Ubiquiti.
-Examples are door-related security IoT devices, such as doorbells, keyfobs, locks, etc.
+Examples include door-related security IoT devices, such as doorbells, key fobs, locks, etc.

 - Connect: Application that manages digital signage and EV Stations

-This Network application is the main topic of this post, but the same idea applies to other applications.
+This Network application is the main topic of this post, but the same idea applies to other applications: They all run on a piece of hardware powered by the UniFi OS.

 These extra apps require lots of storage space to store their data.
-Consequently, a UniFi console has ample built-in internal storage or ways for users to add storage: a microSD card slot, an M.2 SSD slot, or a standard SATA drive bay.
+Consequently, a UniFi console has ample built-in internal storage or options for users to add storage, including a microSD card slot, an M.2 SSD slot, or a standard SATA drive bay.

 While many users only use the Network application, the UniFi console is designed to be the “unified” host of multiple UniFi hardware categories.
 It allows users to manage their entire ecosystem of different hardware categories in a single place—the console itself.
 And that’s a good thing.